AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 ## Known issues {#known-issues}

+* As [!DNL Microsoft Windows Server 2019] does not support [!DNL MySQL 5.7] and [!DNL JBoss EAP 7.1], [!DNL Microsoft Windows Server 2019] does not support turnkey installations for [!DNL AEM Forms 6.5.10.0].

 * If you are upgrading your [!DNL Experience Manager] instance from 6.5 to 6.5.10.0 version, you can view `RRD4JReporter` exceptions in the `error.log` file.
 To resolve the issue, restart the instance.

 * If you install [!DNL Experience Manager] 6.5 Service Pack 10 or a previous service pack on [!DNL Experience Manager] 6.5, the runtime copy of your assets custom workflow model (created in `/var/workflow/models/dam`) is deleted.